I wish relationships had a preview button like iTunes, but they don’t.

 Does he roll his eyes, avoid eye contact and smirk when you share your feelings?

 He is running from himself and from you emotionally (just like when he gets up and leaves during a fight).

-He is invalidating your feelpings and treating you with disresect.
+He is invalidating your feelings and treating you with disrespect.
 He is uncomfortable in his own skin.
 He is not capable of holding a loving safe space for you or your relationship.